Glendaruel

-Glendaruel (Gaelic: Gleann Dà Ruadhail) is a glen in the Cowal peninsula in Argyll and Bute, Scotland.
+Glendaruel (Gaelic: Gleann Dà Ruadhail) is a glen in Argyll and Bute, Scotland.
 The main settlement in Glendaruel is the Clachan of Glendaruel.

 Features

 The present Kilmodan Church was built in the Clachan of Glendaruel in 1783.
 The Clachan of Glendaruel is the current location of Kilmodan Primary School, and the ground of Col-Glen Shinty Club.

 The ruined Dunans Castle is also located in Glendaruel, while Glendaruel Wood and Crags and the Ruel Estuary are both included in the List of Sites of Special Scientific Interest in Mid Argyll and Cowal.

 As the nearest Hospital is some miles away in Dunoon, a disused phone box in the village was converted to house a defibrillator.
 Just weeks before the installation, a tourist in Glendaruel had died from a heart attack.

 Decline

 The community is home to around 188 people as of 2008 and has been subject to a general decline in the late 20th century continuing into the early 21st century.
 The closure of the Glendaruel Hotel, a 17th-century coaching inn housing the only local pub, was in particular described as "a body blow."
 The hotel closed not long after a widely publicized legal case was won by three Polish former employees who had been described as "Polish Slaves" by a former hotel proprietor, who subsequently went on to sell the hotel in 2007, failing to advise the new proprietor of the impending legal case, forcing the new owner into voluntary bankruptcy when his business was ruined by the adverse publicity.
 Over the past two decades a number of facilities within the community have been lost, notable examples include the post office, general store and tearoom with even Kilmodan Church becoming part-time, holding services only 2 Sundays in a month.

 Glendaruel is marked out at government level as a typical example of a 'failing' rural village in an area of 'deprivation'.